-In 2016 the NHS and local councils came together in 44 areas covering all of England to develop proposals to improve health and care.
+In 2016, NHS organisations and local councils joined forces in every part of England to develop proposals for improved health and care.
 They formed new partnerships – known as sustainability and transformation partnerships (STPs) – to run services in a more coordinated way, to agree system-wide priorities, and to plan collectively how to improve residents’ day-to-day health.

 Partnerships published their initial proposals in 2016 which have since continued to develop to reflect local priorities, views from people who use and provide services, elected representatives and local voluntary organisations.